skriptum/zeit/package/README.md

 # Zeit Online API in Python

 A simple Python Wrapper for the [Zeit Online Content API](http://developer.zeit.de/index/), written in python by Marten Walk.
 Not official from Zeit Online !
+It depends on *pandas* library and *requests* library.

 For an overview of the API, view the original [Docs](http://developer.zeit.de/docs/) or try them out in their [explorer](http://developer.zeit.de/explorer/).

 For all of this to work, you need an API-Key from their developer team, get one by writing a mail to [api@zeit.de](mailto:api@zeit.de).
 Be nice and state your intention.

+For the Docs to this package, visit [my Documentation](https://skriptum.github.io/zeit/)

 # Setup